There are two ways to handle the sale of a property receiving tax relief.

 If the Seller does not submit the Tax Relief Property Sold form before our tax system goes final, we are not otherwise notified that the property sold, and the exemption will remain on the property.
 If that happens, then Weber County will only expect to receive the reduced amount of taxes due in November.

 After the tax system goes final, a proration must be handled at closing.
-Follow these steps.
+You may use either the simple approach or the complex approach.
+They both give the same result.

 - Download the Proration Calculator Excel spreadsheet.